Colored Pencils Options

 The color range is very untraditional- there is one set of “Vibrant” colors that has your basic red, blue, green, yellow, orange, but the rest of the range are mostly pastel, “dull” (their name, not mine), and softer, creamier colors (also, one set of ten neon color, which are SO bright and vibrant!)

 If you are looking for a collection of bright, traditional, clear jewel-tone colors, you may not love the colors that are available in the Irotijens.
 I happen to LOVE the colors- they are all creamy, beautiful, painterly… but again, very unusual, especially for colored pencils.
-It’s almost as if opaque paint was made into a pencil.
+It’s almost as if the opaque paint was made into a pencil.

 The color names are equally unusual- there’s no Cadmium Red or Gamboge or Cobalt Blue.
 There’s “Lettuce Green”, “Firefly Yellow”, “Verbena”, and “Jay Blue”, just to name a few.

 The pencils are grouped into nine “Volumes” of ten different colored pencils, each following a color theme.
 There’s Vibrant, Pale (I and II), Very Pale, Dull, Deep I (I and II), Fluorescent, and Light Grayish.
 The pencils are packaged inside a little box shaped like a book, ten pencils per “Volume”.
-The packaging is beautiful, but for regular use I eventually had to give in and store the pencils in a more traditional holder (I wish there was a ton available for the complete set of 90.)
-Even thought I store them out of their book-packaging, I couldn’t bear to separate them out of their color Volumes because they are grouped so perfectly (and I’m the kind of person who obsessively swatches everything and rearranges colors according to my eye rather than whatever numeric system/order they come in).
+The packaging is beautiful, but for regular use, I eventually had to give in and store the pencils in a more traditional holder (I wish there was a ton available for the complete set of 90.)
+Even though I store them out of their book-packaging, I couldn’t bear to separate them out of their color Volumes because they are grouped so perfectly (and I’m the kind of person who obsessively swatches everything and rearranges colors according to my eye rather than whatever numeric system/order they come in).

 I do wish more colored pencil brands split up their pencils into color volumes like this.